 A meaningful funeral service or memorial service is important for marking the completion of a life and to help those left behind to release the loved one, friend or colleague.
 Meeting the needs and beliefs not only of the deceased, but of all who attend a funeral, is important.
 When this is a central theme, everyone attending, regardless of faith or views, will feel included.

 A service created especially for you by an Interfaith Minister will reflect the true spirit of the person whose life is being celebrated, and encompass all who attend.

-How to find an Interfaith Minister near you
+How to find a One Spirit Minister near you

-Why would a funeral led by an Interfaith Minister be appropriate?
+Why would a funeral led by a One Spirit Minister be appropriate?

 Because a funeral today often includes people attending from different faiths or none.
 Our Ministers are mature men and women who have followed a two-year training programme with the Interfaith Seminary, where the inner spiritual truths of the individual and at the heart of the world's great faith traditions ar recognised.
 There are countless paths leading to the One God / Truth / Great Spirit / Source-of-All.

 Other sources of help